Apple’s products have soared in popularity in recent years, with the iPhone and iPad capturing people’s imaginations.

 Traditionally, Macs and PCs have occupied different areas of the business IT market.
 “Macs were for more creative industries, but over the last few years there’s been a convergence,” says Andy Nunn, director of The PC-Mac Support Company.

 As a result, it’s become easy to run PCs and Macs on the same computer network and to share files.
-“I’ve never had any compatibility issues,” confirms Jen Holmes, who runs The Friendly Copywriting Company and has used a Mac since 2008.
+“I’ve never had any compatibility issues,” confirms Jen Holmes, who runs The Friendly Copywriting Company.
 “Everything you need is available on both.”

 The range of business software for Macs has increased enormously, too.
 “For years, Windows had a bigger choice of software,” explains John Baxter, systems administrator at Data HQ, which moved its sales team to Macs from PCs.
 “Now you can get equivalent Mac software for virtually everything.”